Specialist in Viking and Roman School Visits for Key Stage Two of the National Curriculum.

 Some of the original panels were difficult to interpret so some of them became Ravens and others foliate motifs.
 The main panels would be a serpent, a wolf, an eagle and a goat all of which are associated with the Gods or Laerad, the great world tree.

-So why did I call it the ”Whitby Brooch”?
-Why not Ędwen’s second brooch or something like that?
+So why did I call it the ”Whitby Brooch“?
+Why not Ędwen’s new brooch or something like that?

 Well, quite simply, I made it while working with the public at Whitby Abbey on my first living history event back with the “Vikings Society” after a few years gap.

-I couldn’t say whether mine is better than the original or not, that will always be a matter of opinion, but it is certainly different so this brooch can definitely be worn to the ball.
+I couldn’t say whether mine is better than the original or not, that will always be a matter of opinion, but it is certainly different from the other replicas around so this brooch can definitely be worn to the ball.